-A short walk away is the charming village of Ploerdut, which has a bakery, two bars, a creperie/pizzeria and a hugely popular lunchtime restaurant, all set around a pretty church square.
+A short walk away is the charming village of Ploerdut, which has a bakery, a grocery shop, two bars, a creperie/pizzeria and a hugely popular lunchtime restaurant, all set around a pretty church square.
+The village square also hosts a small Friday evening market selling local produce.
 The restaurant and bar, Chez Marie The, is the focal point of the village, attracting locals and tourists from miles around for its simple but hearty food, which is great value at €11 for three courses and wine.
 The other bar, Le Welcome, is cosy and laid back and stays open until late.

-The Lake at Priziac (pictured here) is just a 10-minute drive away.
+The Lake at Priziac is just a 10-minute drive away.
 It's perfect for children, with a small sandy beach, play area, picnic tables and a cafe in the summer months.
-The lake is a popular spot for kayaking, sailing and fishing and is surrounded by a walking and fitness trail.
+It's also a popular spot for kayaking, sailing, fishing and walking.
 There are several other lakes within a 20-minute drive from Guebernez, while Brittany's largest lake, the Lac de Guerledan, is 30 minutes away.
 Known as the region's Lake District, it's a vast stretch of water with several sandy beaches, restaurants, cafes, and walking and cycling trails.
+Pictured here is the nearby bar and restaurant at the lake at Pont Samouel.

 Guebernez is around 40 minutes from the stunning coastline of Morbihan.
 With a sub-tropical climate, Morbihan is warmer than the rest of Brittany.
 You'll find a mix of sweeping sandy beaches, rocky coves, inlets, and islands - 42 islands in all.
 Some are privately owned by the rich and famous, while others can be reached by boat.
 Boat trips operate throughout the summer.
 Pictured here is one of the beaches at Erdeven, which stretches for five miles with sand dunes, safe swimming, horse-riding and surfing.